-- When he was 17 years old, he had a surgery to have urinary bladder stones removed.
+- When he was 17 years old, he had surgery to have urinary bladder stones removed.
 Since anesthesia was not yet invented, he had the surgery while awake.
-Anesthesia was invented while he was in office.
-It is believed this may have made him infertile, as he and his wife never had any children of their own.
+Anesthesia was developed while he was in office.
+The operation may have made him infertile, as he and his wife never had any children of their own.

 November 2, 1795 - North Carolina